Medical Robotics, visualisation and navigation

 Main research areas:

-- Developing new building block for navigation technology in different surgical disciplines like laparoscopic liver resection, neurosurgery and catheter-based interventions.
-Such building blocks rely on new preoperative and intra-operative image analysis/processing algorithms, where the intra-operative methods need to consider real-time or near to real-time constraints such as segmentation, volume visualisation and co-registration.
+- Develop new building block for navigation technology in different surgical disciplines like laparoscopic liver resection, neurosurgery and catheter-based interventions.

-- Robotic technology ranging from haptic feedback and augmented reality in tele-surgical systems, semi-autonomous systems for support in the operating theatre and miniaturised robotic systems on the tip of a catheter or in a pill-cam system.
+- Develop robotic technology ranging from haptic feedback and augmented reality in tele-surgical systems, semi-autonomous and autonomous AI-driven Robotic systems for support in the hybrid operation rooms

-- Development of new monitoring technology e.g. accelerometer and gyro sensors including advanced signal processing for detection of changes in heart conditions.
+- Develop New Monitoring technology e.g. accelerometer and gyro sensors in addition to data from vital signs monitoring using advanced signal processing and AI for detection and prediction of changes in heart conditions

 - Explore more research in areas like targeted treatment, new imaging techniques and micro technology